vignesh271121/Webex_chat_report/README.md

 **Webex_data_generate**

+**Introduction**

+This repo is used for generating the WebEx Chat report from two DevNet public rooms namely Support and Program rooms in Excel format.
+The project is done using Django framework.

 **How to Install and Run This App**

 **STEP 1:** Make sure Python is installed on your workstation.
 If you dont have it, you can get it here ---> https://www.python.org/downloads/